How to Sell on Spoonflower, the basics

 Follow the Trends

 Staying on top of trends is essential for your business.
 A trend is a current style or preference that generates interest, especially online or in social media.
-Trends are recurring patterns of what’s in fashion in the market, in your shop, on social media, in stores or on a platform.
+Trends are recurring patterns of what’s in fashion in the market, in your shop, on social media, in stores, or on a platform.

 Keep in mind that a trend for someone else doesn't mean that it is a trend for your shop.
 It is best to evaluate the overall trends and see which fits your creative style and audience.

-Several trends to pay close attention to are:
+Several trends to pay attention to are:

 • Sales trends within your business (what’s selling?)